rhamilton94/makefile_notes/makefile_notes.md

 program.c > `preprocessing, compiling, assembly` > program.o > `linking` > program

+<br/><br/>

 ## Rules
+Makefiles consist of various rules about how to compile each file needed for the program
 ### Single Target Rules
-Makefiles are made up of rules:
 ```make
 target: prerequisite
     command